-*** This is a live document and was last updated Tuesday 1 December to reflect the new tier system in England from 2 December.
+*** This is a live document and was last updated Monday 22 February to clarify guidance on staying local in England.***

 Cycling UK’s advice below is aimed at member and affiliated groups.
 For advice on safe and responsible riding outside of organised groups see our coronavirus Q&A page.

 We have revised our current guidance within England and Scotland, which has resulted in putting a hold on all group riding throughout the entirety of the UK.
 Therefore, we shall not be supporting member or affiliated group activity or riding until further notice.
 However, all hope is not lost as we are still supporting non-group cycling - please see our informal and solo riding advice and guidance page Coronavirus Q&A: cycling guidance | Cycling UK.

 We shall be reviewing this guidance regularly, however it is likely there will be a national lockdown until February 2021.

 Cycling UK has received enquiries from members, groups and the general public seeking clarification about the current government Covid-19 guidance on travel and exercise, particularly in England and in relation to the meaning of ‘local area’.